wywin/PelicanBlog/content/school/foscis-week-7.md

     It is readable (definitely more so than "Author"), and relatively engaging.
     I can always nitpick some word choice or grammar usage, but it seems well written.
-    - "Author" is neigh unreadable.
+    - "Author" is nigh unreadable.
 The jargon is packed so densely (as well as the text itself!) that it is difficult to comprehend.
 I'm not a fan of philosophy in general, and this did little to change my mind on the matter.